Union Rowing Club Junior Learn-to-Row Program 2026

 Rowing is a fantastic sport which gives all students the opportunity to start on an even playing field given everyone comes into it with no experience.
 Rowing has so many benefits from health and fitness, making lifelong friends, having fun, travelling and competing and developing life skills such as resilience and teamwork.

 Over 150 schools around New Zealand compete in rowing through school or club affiliations and there is a large rowing community in Canterbury.
 The Union Rowing Club has the capacity and equipment to support us.
 Following Learn to row, if you wish to commit to the full season, rowers will become members of the club and will have full access to all equipment, coaching, training squads and facilities that they have.
 Later in the season, if rowers come from the same schools, they can also compete at school regattas.
-Union RC is based at Kerrs Reach and also a club shed in Kaiapoi.
+Union RC is based at Kerrs Reach on the Avon River.

 What’s on offer:

-Following the 6 week Learn to row programme, rowers can continue on as novices for the 2025/26 rowing season.
+• Following the 4 week Learn to row, rowers can continue on as novices for the 2026/27 rowing season.

 Thanks for expressing an interest in rowing, any questions please get in touch, mansonl@hillmorton.school.nz